 Carrie Sheffield is the 2021-22 Tony Blankley Fellow for Public Policy and American Exceptionalism.
-She is a Senior Policy Analyst at the Independent Women’s Forum.
+She is a Senior Fellow at the Independent Women’s Forum.
 She is a columnist and broadcaster in Washington, D.C.

 She earned a master’s in public policy from Harvard University, concentrating in business policy.
 She earned a B.A. in communications at Brigham Young University and completed a Fulbright fellowship in Berlin.
 She managed municipal credit risk at Goldman Sachs and rated healthcare bonds at Moody’s Investors Service.
 Carrie later researched for American Enterprise Institute scholar Edward Conard and served as Warren Brookes Journalism Fellow at Competitive Enterprise Institute.
 While serving as executive director for Generation Opportunity, a project of Americans For Prosperity, she spoke at the U.S. Senate alongside key senators in favor of landmark tax reforms passed by Congress in 2017.